kevinthegreat1/FarmlandLib-Fabric/README.md

 # Farmland Lib

 Makes adding custom farmland blocks much easier.
 With this library you only need to add the `c:farmlands` tag to your farmland block and it will function as a normal farmland block in game.
+Currently works on 1.19.3 and 1.19.4

 ## Usage